Acupuncture for morning sickness (NVP)

 Triggers of morning sickness include feeling hungry along with the smell of food.
 For this reason, pregnant women who suffer from nausea find it hard to cook or open the fridge door.

-Acupuncture for pregnancy is helpful in reducing the symptoms of morning sickness and reduce nausea.
-The main acupuncture point used is neiguan (PC 6), which is the point at which travel sickness bands are placed on wrists.
+Complementary therapies such as traditional acupuncture are helpful in reducing the symptoms of morning sickness and reduce nausea, not medical acupuncture.
+The main acupuncture point used is neiguan (PC 6), which is the pressure point at which travel sickness bands are placed on wrists.

 Why not try accupuncture and see if it can help you.
 It can also improve the women health.
-The effects should have for a few days allowing you to eat and improve your energy levels helping to maintain a healthy pregnancy.
+The effects should have for a few days allowing you to eat and improve your energy levels helping to maintain a healthy pregnancy and a better quality of life.